commercelayer/commercelayer-docs-resources/checkout_com_payments/object.md

 # The checkout.com payment object

-A checkout.com payment object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A checkout.com payment object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/checkout_com_payments endpoint</b>.

 ## Fields